 The first thing you have to do is exercise each morning.
 This is the single most important strategy you can implement.
 Exercise - especially jogging, if you're physically capable of it - burns away stress hormones, increases the release of relaxing neurotransmitters into your brain, tires your muscles and otherwise leads to better overall mental and physical health.

-Daily exercise has been show in several studies to be as powerful or more powerful than some of the leading anxiety medications.
-When you wake up in the morning, your body has all of these extra energy from sleeping and all of this anxiety that needs to be reduced for your day to go better.
-Immediate exercise – running, biking, or anything else that you can do – is the fastest and best way to cut down on that anxiety dramatically.
+Daily exercise has been shown in several studies to be as powerful or more powerful than some of the leading anxiety medications.
+When you wake up in the morning, your body has all of this extra energy from sleeping and all of this anxiety that needs to be reduced for your day to go better.
+Immediate exercise - running, biking, or anything else that you can do - is the fastest and best way to cut down on that anxiety dramatically.

 Reduce Your Daily Stresses